Tang poetry

 Eight Immortals of the Wine Cup, depicting few of the prominent poets of the Tang Dynasty, such as He Zhizhang, Li Jin, Li Shizhi, Li Bai, and Zhang Xu.

-Tang poetry refers to poetry written in or around the time of or in the characteristic style of China's Tang dynasty, (June 18, 618 – June 4, 907, including the 690–705 reign of Wu Zetian) and/or follows a certain style, often considered as the Golden Age of Chinese poetry.
-The Complete Tang Poems includes over 48,900 poems written by over 2,200 authors.
+Tang poetry refers to poetry written in or around the time of, or in the characteristic style of, China's Tang dynasty (June 18, 618 – June 4, 907, including the 690–705 reign of Wu Zetian), and/or follows a certain style, often considered as the Golden Age of Chinese poetry.
+The anthology Complete Tang Poems includes over 48,900 poems written by over 2,200 poets.
+However, with recovered and variant texts and modern archaeological excavations from sites like Dunhuang, the actual number of named Tang poets (and the total number of Tang poems) are much higher, at an estimated 3,700 recorded poets from the Tang dynasty.
 During the Tang dynasty, poetry continued to be an important part of social life at all levels of society.
 Scholars were required to master poetry for the civil service exams, but the art was theoretically available to everyone.
 This led to a large record of poetry and poets, a partial record of which survives today.
 The two most famous poets of the period were Li Bai and Du Fu.
 The Qing dynasty selection, Three Hundred Tang Poems, has made Tang poetry familiar to educated Chinese in modern times.